Uberi/University-Notes/PHIL145/PHIL145.md

 ### Metrics

-In many cases, the measurement system only measures something indirectly, like how IQ tests measure the ability to asnwer certain questions as a metric for intelligence in general.
+In many cases, the measurement system only measures something indirectly, like how IQ tests measure the ability to answer certain questions as a metric for intelligence in general.

 **Pseudo-precision** is when the number is represented in a form that makes it seem like it has more precision than it does.
 For example, one might claim that pi is approximately equal to 4.03.
 This number only has 1 significant digit, but it is presented like it has 3.